-But if you’re looking for something a little less formal, consider Ballingdon Mill on the outskirts of Sudbury.
-The converted 18th Century windmill may be simply furnished but it has everything you need for an enjoyable self-catering break.
+The Mill Hotel in Sudbury is also excellent, and surrounded by lush green meadows.
+But if you’re looking for something a little less formal, consider Ballingdon Mill on the outskirts of the town.
+The converted 18th Century windmill may be simply furnished but it has everything you need for a self-catering break.
 To see all our reviews of Suffolk accommodation, click here.

 How do I get to Bury St Edmunds and the Suffolk Wool Towns?

 This part of Suffolk is easy to access – especially from London, where the drive takes approximately two hours.
 The A12 runs through the county, via Ipswich, where you can join the A14 to Bury St Edmunds.